EHylands/homebridge-anthemreceiver/README.md

 - Select unconfigured accessory to be added.
 - Follow further on screen instructions to complete configuration

-# 0.1.5

-- Adding support for Apple Remote in Control Center
+# Apple Remote in Control Center

-- UP:
-- DOWN:
-- UP and DOWN physical volume buttons to change volume
+* UP and DOWN physical volume buttons to change volume
+* UP and DOWN to change volume
-- PLAY AND PAUSE to toggle mute
+* PLAY AND PAUSE to toggle mute
-- LEFT, RIGHT to select input (Main Zone)
+* LEFT, RIGHT to select input (Main Zone)
-- CENTER button so select option (Main Zone)
-- BACK button to toggle audio listening mode (Main Zone)
+* BACK button to toggle audio listening mode (Main Zone)
-- INFO button to show and hide menu display (Main Zone)
+* INFO button to show and hide menu display (Main Zone)
+* CENTER button so select option (Main Zone)

 # Known issues